dattri: A Library for Efficient Data Attribution

 @inproceedings{deng2024dattri,

-author = {Deng, Junwei and Li, Ting-Wei and Zhang, Shiyuan and Liu, Shixuan and Pan, Yijun and Huang, Hao and Wang, Xinhe and Hu, Pingbang and Zhang, Xingjian and Ma, Jiaqi W},
+author = {Deng, Junwei and Li, Ting-Wei and Zhang, Shiyuan and Liu, Shixuan and Pan, Yijun and Huang, Hao and Wang, Xinhe and Hu, Pingbang and Zhang, Xingjian and Ma, Jiaqi},

 booktitle = {Advances in Neural Information Processing Systems},